cleophasmakokha/triangle/README.md

 You need to have git installed
 You can install it with the following command in your terminal `$ sudo apt install git-all`

+### Setup
+To access this project on your local files, you can clone it using these steps
+1. Open your terminal
+1. Use this command `$ git clone https://github.com/cleophasmakokha/triangle`
+1. This will clone the repositoty into your local folder